 National Archives of Georgia

-In March 2011, the Branobel History Project signed a preliminary agreement with the National Archives of Georgia to develop and plan for a joint project on terms to be agreed in 2011 and to sign a cooperation agreement for its implementation during 2011-2012.
+In March 2011, the Branobel History Project signed a preliminary agreement with the National Archives of Georgia to develop and plan for a joint project on terms that been agreed and implemented during 2011-2012.

 Nobel Brothers Batumi Technological Museum